Near Fort Ransom in Ransom County, North Dakota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Bridges & Viaducts.
 A significant historical date for this entry is October 14, 1995.

 Location.
 46° 32.949′ N, 97° 56.048′ W. Marker is near Fort Ransom, North Dakota, in Ransom County.
-Marker is on Mill Road near Walt Hjelle Parkway, on the left when traveling north.
+It is on Mill Road near Walt Hjelle Parkway, on the left when traveling north.
 Located in Fort Ransom State Park.
 Touch for map.
 Marker is at or near this postal address: 5981 Walt Hjelle Pkwy, Fort Ransom ND 58033, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Standing Rock Lutheran Church (approx. 0.2 miles away); An Ancient Sea / Glacial Meltwater Trench (approx. 0.4 miles away); Native Prairies / Ecosystem Under Siege (approx. 0.4 miles away); Pyramid Hill / Fort Ransom’s Remarkable Survival (approx. 1.9 miles away); Fort Ransom Historic Site (approx. 2.1 miles away); Writing Rock / Native American Legends (approx. 2.1 miles away); Historic Fort Ransom / Life at the Fort (approx. 2.1 miles away); Standing Rock Hill Historic Site (approx. 5.3 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies: Standing Rock Lutheran Church (approx. 0.2 miles away); An Ancient Sea / Glacial Meltwater Trench (approx. 0.4 miles away); Native Prairies / Ecosystem Under Siege (approx. 0.4 miles away); Pyramid Hill / Fort Ransoms Remarkable Survival (approx. 1.9 miles away); Fort Ransom Historic Site (approx. 2.1 miles away); Writing Rock / Native American Legends (approx. 2.1 miles away); Historic Fort Ransom / Life at the Fort (approx. 2.1 miles away); Standing Rock Hill Historic Site (approx. 5.3 miles away).
 Touch for a list and map of all markers in Fort Ransom.